-The policies will be reviewed and adopted annually by the City Council Finance and Government Committee and City Council.
-The policies may be amended by recommendation of the City Manager and action (by resolution or minute order) of the City Council.
-Investment Policy revisions may become necessary with changes in State law, City needs, the economy, and investment opportunities.
+The policies will be reviewed and adopted annually by the City Council Finance and Government Committee and City Council as well as the Sports Corp Finance and Governance Committee and the Sports Corp Board.

+The policies may be amended by recommendation of the City Manager and action (by resolution or minute order) of the City Council and Sports Corp.
+Investment Policy revisions may become necessary with changes in State law, City entity needs, the economy, and investment opportunities.
+Due to the less frequent timing of Sports Corp Board formal meetings, any administrative changes made by the City Council will apply to the Sports Corp until formal ratification can occur.
+Administrative matters may include definitions of authorized or unauthorized investments, clarification of matters pertaining to state law and procedures, assignment of investment officers and committees and similar items.
+No substantive changes to authorized investments, diversification or maximum maturity will be made to Sports Corp funds without their board approval.